Sophia Braun: Club career

+Braun started playing football whilst training with Club Atlético River Plate.
+In 2022, after graduating from university, she signed for the Mexican Liga MX Femenil side Club León.

-Braun joined National Women's Soccer League club Kansas City Current on January 30, 2024.
+Braun joined National Women's Soccer League club Kansas City Current on 30 January 2024.

 In July 2024, Kansas City loaned Braun to USL Super League club Spokane Zephyr for the remainder of the NWSL season, making her the first NWSL player loaned to the new league.
-On December 10, 2024, Current declined Braun's option for 2025, making her a free agent.
+On 10 December 2024, Current declined Braun's option for 2025, making her a free agent.
 She subsequently signed with the Zephyr on a permanent deal.
+In May 2026, the club folded after two seasons.

+In July 2026, Braun joined fellow USL Super League club Dallas Trinity along with former Zephyr teammate Ally Cook.

 International career

-Braun represented Argentina at the 2020 South American Under-20 Women's Football Championship.
+Braun first represented Argentina at the 2020 South American Under-20 Women's Football Championship.
 She made her senior debut on February 18, 2021, in a 1–4 loss to Brazil at that year's edition of the SheBelieves Cup.
+Her Argentina teammates often insist on spelling her first name as "Sofi" in keeping with Argentine heritage.
+Braun scored Argentina's first goal at the 2023 FIFA Women's World Cup.